All Episodes

 You've got to have them on the car.

-That the nice uh Shishi gay couple in Cambridge, Massachusetts can live at number twenty three Elm Street and next door at number twenty five Elm Street, you can have the big bearded Imam with his four child brides, and they all coexist together in the perfect liberal utopia.
+That the nice sheeshi gay couple in Cambridge, Massachusetts can live at number 23 Elm Street and next door at number 25 Elm Street you can have the big-bearded Imam with his four child brides and they all coexist together in the perfect liberal utopia.

 That's the car that the Chechen terrorist fled in.

-Meanwhile, back in the real world there is an old Russian joke that I pass on just in case you happen to be in a bar in Grozny or Makashkila and you need to break the ice.
+Meanwhile, back in the real world, there is an old Russian joke that I pass on just in case you happen to be in a bar in Grozny or Makhashkala and you need to break the ice.

-A Chechen, an Ingush and a Dagastani are in a car.
+A Chechen, an Ingush and a Dagestani are in a car.

 Who's driving?

-Chechen uh jihadists have a tough reputation and uh and deservedly so.
+Chechen jihadists have a tough reputation and deservedly so.

-Uh they were the guys they they there's an awful lot of blood since the since the year these fellows were born, the blood spilled uh in the uh name of the Chechen so-called liberation struggle uh has been vast.
+The blood spilled in the name of the Chechen so-called liberation struggle has been vast.

-They these were the guys behind the Moscow Theatre Siege and the Beslin Grade School Massacre of 2004.
+These were the guys behind the Moscow theater siege and the Beslin grade school massacre of 2004.

-Um there's a there's there's a picture from the aftermath of that uh atrocity in uh in my book um America Alone.
+There's a picture from the aftermath of that atrocity in my book, America Alone.

-The first time I saw saw that picture, it stayed with me.
+The first time I saw that picture, it stayed with me.

-Um they seem to lie flat on the ground, and it's only when you you peer in closer at the photograph that you realize that that's because the bodies in them uh are too small to fill the lengths of the bag.
+And it's only when you peer in closer at the photograph that you realize that that's because the bodies in them are too small to fill the lengths of the bag.

-They're they're children, row upon row of corpses of dead children, elementary school children, over a hundred and fifty uh dead children, uh many of them shot in the back as they tried to flee, others uh shot in the face by men who look a child in the eye and then pull the trigger, uh and some of them burned alive, just for laughs.
+They're children, row upon row of corpses of dead children, elementary school children, over 150 dead children, many of them shot in the back as they tried to flee, others shot in the face by men who look a child in the eye and then pull the trigger, and some of them burned alive just for laughs.

-Uh and as the victims of Major Hassan at uh at Fort Hood did, the very last thing that those children heard as they departed this world was the voice of their killer screaming Alahu Akbar, God is great.
+And as the victims of Major Hassan at Fort Hood did, the very last thing that those children heard as they departed this world was the voice of their killer screaming, Allahu Akbar.

 So we'll follow all the news from Watertown as the net closes on Joker Saraev.